Arrange a Viewing

 Consider Reviews and Ask Questions

 Lastly, you should consider the apartment reviews during your apartment hunt before signing a lease.
 Just simply go online and check for reviews attached to the apartment list you are looking for.
-Here are the top five websites to search apartments for rent.

 You can also ask for the opinion of those already living in the apartment community.
 This is a great way to get first hand knowledge so you can weed out poorly maintained and managed apartments.